About Gloria Freeland

 After graduating from Kansas State University, I volunteered for the Peace Corps and served in Ecuador from 1976-1978.
 After my Peace Corps service, I located a job in San José, Costa Rica working on the twice-weekly English-language San José News.
 While in San José, I met Jerome, my first husband.
 He grew up in Wichita, Kansas, just 30 miles from my home.
 He also had a degree in journalism, but was in Costa Rica because, of all things, he had joined the Peace Corps.

 We returned to Kansas where we worked at various newspaper and other jobs and studied at K-State for our masters degrees.
 Jerome died from a brain aneurism in February 1986, two months after graduating.
 I had our daughter Mariya in July 1986.

 Along the way, I have worked at a number of weekly newspapers in Kansas.
-I also served as associate director of Student Publications - now called Collegian Media Group - at K-State, which publishes the K-State Collegian, the Royal Purple yearbook.
+I also served as associate director of Student Publications - now called Collegian Media Group - at K-State, which publishes the K-State Collegian and the Royal Purple yearbook.
 I now teach news writing, community media and media sales courses, coordinate the internship program and am the director of the Huck Boyd National Center for Community Media in the A.Q.
 Miller School of Journalism and Mass Communications at K-State.